 A course designed to introduce the International Phonetic Alphabet and rules for pronouncing sung Italian, German, and French.
 Required for students majoring in voice or with a voice emphasis.
 Pre-Requisite: 2 semesters applied voice or Permission of Instructor.
+Offered every other Spring.

-MUS 239 Aural Skills III
+Aural Skills III MUS 239